-- Elderly people will be supported in their efforts to live independently in their own homes as long as they desire and to maximize self sufficiency. - Elderly people and their families will have the information needed to make informed choices. - Long-term care services will be available to meet the needs of low-income elderly. - Community partners will be empowered to develop services that meet the unique needs of elderly in their communities. - The percentage of elderly people who are residing in nursing facilities will decrease. - Nursing facilities will be smaller, better places in which to live. - People will have increased satisfaction with the services they receive. - Thousands more elderly people will live independently longer in their own communities (supported by lower-cost, community-based services) and fewer people will reside in nursing facilities. - About 5,100 nursing facility beds over a two year period will close. - By 6-30-2005, there will be about 4,800 fewer people (on average, per month) living in nursing facilities. - More than 3,100 people instead will receive community-based services through Elderly Waiver or Alternative Care. - Because a greater emphasis is placed on lower-cost, community-based services, more people will be able to pay privately for their community care rather than "spending down" to MA eligibility in a nursing facility.
+Elderly people will be supported in their efforts to live independently in their own homes as long as they desire and to maximize self sufficiency.

-- Thousands more people will benefit from more accessible information and assistance and low-cost community-based services developed at the local level. - In addition to the figures above, by funding the AC projected case load growth, an average of 1,200 additional people each year will have access to the AC program and have more options about where they live.
-This will divert 400 people from nursing home placement. - Approximately 400 people each year will be diverted from nursing facility placement and will instead receive services in their own homes.
+- Elderly people and their families will have the information needed to make informed choices. - Long-term care services will be available to meet the needs of low-income elderly. - Community partners will be empowered to develop services that meet the unique needs of elderly in their communities. - The percentage of elderly people who are residing in nursing facilities will decrease. - Nursing facilities will be smaller, better places in which to live. - People will have increased satisfaction with the services they receive. - Thousands more elderly people will live independently longer in their own communities (supported by lower-cost, community-based services) and fewer people will reside in nursing facilities. - About 5,200 nursing facility beds over a two year period will close. - By 6-30-2005, there will be about 4,800 fewer people (on average, per month) living in nursing facilities. - More than 3,100 people instead will receive community-based services through Elderly Waiver or Alternative Care. - Because a greater emphasis is placed on lower-cost, community-based services, more people will be able to pay privately for their community care rather than "spending down" to MA eligibility in a nursing facility. - Thousands more people will benefit from more accessible information and assistance and low-cost community-based services developed at the local level. - In addition to the figures above, by funding the AC projected case load growth, an average of 800 additional people each year will have access to the AC program and have more options about where they live.
+This will divert 260 people from nursing home placement.